The Office of Fair Trading (OFT) has called on suppliers and buyers of IT services to the public sector to provide...

 But according to the most recent government figures, central government spent 10% of its total budget with SMEs in 2011/12.
 In a bid to increase this figure, the Government Procurement Service (GPS) recently awarded the contract to develop the Single Supplier Registration platform, which will mean suppliers need only register once to bid for government IT contracts.

-programme has also set up ways to make it easier for small suppliers to win government IT
+The G-Cloud programme has also set up ways to make it easier for small suppliers to win government IT contracts.

 The OFT said it wants to know “the structure of the sector, for example the number of suppliers and their market share; whether there are barriers to entry which make it difficult for smaller businesses to compete in this sector; whether public sector users face high barriers to switching suppliers, such as costs of transferring and restrictive licence agreements; whether some suppliers seek to limit the interoperability and use of competitor systems with their own; and whether outsourcing of ICT service provision results in a high level of dependence on suppliers' expertise, undermining the ability of public bodies to drive value for money over time”.